DrRalph1/STL/README.md

 <hr>

+## Features and Functionality
-## The APP is made up of two Activities:
+The APP is made up of two Activities:

 1. The First Activity retrives a list of books from the Open Library Books API and nicely displays it in a listview.

 2. The Second Activity displays the details of the book, on click of an item in the First Activity.

-## Features and Functionality

 1. The App allows you to bookmark your favourite book(s)